microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

 - 2.1 From the new browser tab, go to [Github](https://github.com/) and login to your account.
     > Note: If you don't have an account for Github, please sign up.
 The workshop can't be done without a Github account.

-- 2.2 After the login, go to [https://github.com/microsoft/MLOpsTemplate](https://github.com/microsoft/MLOpsTemplate) and click __fork__
+- 2.2 After the login, go to [https://github.com/microsoft/MLOpsTemplate](https://github.com/microsoft/MLOpsTemplate) and click __fork__.
     ![](./images/run_mlopsworkshop_azcli009.png)

     > Note: You will have the same repository (`MLOpsTemplate`) under your Github account name.